 Restore stops with the message "Trying to restore user xxxx from backup file will cause conflict"

 This message is displayed when:

-- The target site has a user xxxx (xxxx being the username) - often the admin user
+- Your target site has one xxxx user (xxxx being the username)

-- The backup archive being restored also contains a user xxxx (same username)
+- The backup being restored also has one xxxx user

-- After various comparisons, Moodle has determined that the target site user xxxx and the backup user xxxx aren't the same person.
+- After various comparisons, Moodle has detected that the xxxx user in 1. and the xxxx user in 2. aren't the same user.

-Here are the possible methods to make the xxxx users match (and resolve the conflict):
+There are two possible solutions to make both xxxx users in 1 and 2 to match (and avoid the conflict):

-b) Modify the target site and set the user email or firstaccess fields to match the ones in backup archive users.xml file.
+b) Modify the target site and set the user email or firstaccess fields to match with the ones in backup's user.xml file.